-Thanks to Contentstack, the Icelandair content managers can finally send entries for translation directly in the CMS by simply publishing them to a separate environment and selecting the desired languages.
-When the translations are ready, the content system updates the environment's entries as localized versions.
+Since moving to Contentstack, Icelandair has successfully simplified integrations between the airline and its translation platform.
+As a result, Icelandair’s content managers are able to manage translations for 12 languages and 16 locales without ever leaving the CMS.
+They can send entries for translation directly in the CMS by simply publishing them to a separate environment and selecting the desired languages.
+When the translations are ready, the content management system updates the environment's entries as localized versions.

-Icelandair has over twenty content editors and nearly as many developers working within Contentstack at any given time, so it’s a good thing the platform has powerful user role management features.
+Icelandair has over twenty content editors and nearly as many developers working within Contentstack at any given time, the platform’s powerful user role management features have made collaboration seamless.

 I don't have to depend on the developers to do everything.
 I can go in and make the changes instead of them having to do all the work.
 Simplicity in the UI, both for content editors and technically savvy people, has helped us.Hallur Þór HalldórssonUX Writer and Content DesignerIcelandair

 Contentstack gave the Icelandair team back the sanity and time they had lost to constantly “putting out fires” caused by previous CMSes.

 After a smooth migration to Contentstack, Icelandair was finally able to achieve major integration goals and time-saving automation.
 In addition, creating efficient workflows and managing users is easier and more effective than ever before.